 It will not show up on drug tests like other substances unless it is specifically tested for.
 However, if it were tested for, Neurontin could show up in a blood or urine test for around two days after it was last taken.
 By altering the way nerves work, gabapentin may reduce your pain.
 You should notice that your pain starts to improve over one to two weeks after beginning gabapentin, but it may take longer in some people.
 However, some feel the benefits straight away.

 Is Neurontin Addictive?

-Many people use gabapentin for legitimate medical conditions, but some people become addicted to the drug and may misuse it.
+Many people use gabapentin for legitimate medical conditions, but some become addicted to the drug and misuse it.
 Frequent use of gabapentin can lead to physical dependence on the drug.
 To date, and despite empirical evidence suggestive of diversion and abuse with opioids, gabapentin remains a non-controlled substance at the federal level.

 What Are Neurontin Withdrawal Symptoms?

 People who develop a physical dependence on gabapentin may experience withdrawal symptoms when they try to come off it.
 These symptoms can begin within 12 hours to 7 days after quitting the medication and last ten days.
 Symptoms of gabapentin withdrawal may include anxiety, agitation, insomnia, fatigue, restlessness, irritability, dizziness, headache, sensitivity to light, sweating, irregular heartbeat, nausea, and pain.
 The factors affecting withdrawals are age, dose, length use, medical or mental problems, and concurrent use of other drugs.